MANTRAYA ANALYSIS#25: 15 MAY 2018

 UNODC, Myanmar opium cultivation declines sharply, except in some conflict areas: UN report, 6 December 2017, https://www.unodc.org/unodc/en/frontpage/2017/December/myanmar-opium-cultivation-declines-sharply–except-in-some-conflict-areas_-un-report.html.
 Accessed 24 April 2018.

 UNODC, New national drug policy announced for Myanmar, 20 February 2018, https://www.unodc.org/southeastasiaandpacific/en/myanmar/2018/02/new-national-drug-control-policy/story.html.
 Accessed 23 April 2018.

 (Dr. Bibhu Prasad Routray is Director, Mantraya.
-This brief is published as part of Mantraya.org’s ongoing ‘Borderlands’, ‘Organised Crime’, and ‘Mapping Terror and Insurgent Networks’ projects.
+This analysis is published as part of Mantraya.org’s ongoing ‘Borderlands’, ‘Organized Crime and Illicit Trafficking’, and ‘Mapping Terror and Insurgent Networks’ projects.
 The author can be contacted at <email@example.com> and <firstname.lastname@example.org>.
 All Mantraya publications are peer reviewed.)